-- 3. If the current working directory is in a Python module, Pylint searches up the hierarchy of Python modules until it finds a pylintro file.
+- 3. pyproject.toml in the current working directory, providing it has at least one tool.pylint. section. - 4. setup.cfg in the current working directory, providing it has at least one pylint. section - 5.
+If the current working directory is in a Python module, Pylint searches up the hierarchy of Python modules until it finds a pylintro file.
 This allows you to specify coding standards on a module-by-module basis.
-Of course, a directory is judged to be a Python module if it contains an \\init\\.py file. - 4.
-The file named by environment variable PYLINTRC - 5. if you have a home directory which isn't /root: - 1. .pylintrc in your home directory - 2. .config/pylintrc in your home directory - 6. /etc/pylintrc
+Of course, a directory is judged to be a Python module if it contains an \\init\\.py file. - 6.
+The file named by environment variable PYLINTRC - 7. if you have a home directory which isn't /root: - 1. .pylintrc in your home directory - 2. .config/pylintrc in your home directory - 8. /etc/pylintrc